Seoul Tourism Organization

 The Seoul Tourism Organization (STO; 서울관광재단) is a public interest corporation established by local governments in Seoul, South Korea.
 It's also called a Seoul Tourism Foundation.
 The organization was established on May 1, 2018.
 The purpose of the organization is to make Seoul an international tourist city.
 It is linked with Korea Tourism Organization.

-The latest activities

 The Seoul Tourism Foundation converted the existing 'MICE Comprehensive Support Center' into a 'Corona 19 Emergency Response Center' to support the emergency prevention of COVID-19 in South Korea.